For Newsletters in English and a brief video about the life of Fr José María Hernandez Garnica, click here.

 Fr José Maria was good with his hands, and helped with setting up altars in oratories in Britain.
 His last visit was in the summer of 1970 when he spent three weeks at Wickenden Manor in Sussex.
 He died in Barcelona several years later in December 1972.
 After his death, his canonization cause was quickly opened.
 The Holy See is currently studying a Report – the Positio – to determine whether he lived the virtues to a heroic degree, and thus can be called “Venerable,” two steps before full sainthood.

 Newsletters about Fr José Maria are published each year.
-The one for 2017 is now available in English here, along with three other newsletters in English and a short video about his life.
+The one for 2021 is now available in English here, along with four other newsletters in English and a short video about his life.
 These newsletters reflect different aspects of his life and work and offer just a few of the many favours people have received worldwide through his intercession.